 |Ms Indigo Strudwicke||Education member chosen from nominations of the peak organisation representing students||5/6|

 |Mr Patrick O'Connell||Education member chosen from nominations of the peak organisation representing students||5/6|

 |Mr John Darcy||Education member representing Canberra Preschool Society||1/6|

 |Mr Shane Gorman||Education members chosen from nominations of the peak organisation representing principals||2/6|

-During the reporting period the Council provided written feedback to the Education and Training directorate on the draft Bring Your Own Device Policy, the draft revised Safe and Supportive Schools Policy and the draft Reporting Student Achievement (Kindergarten - Year 12) Policy and the system reporting templates.
-The Council Chair attended the Board of Senior Secondary Studies Recognition of Excellence Ceremony to acknowledge the successes of ACT students graduating from public schools and the Round Table on Preventing Violence Against Women and Children.
-The Chair and other Council members also attended a number of briefings and official functions on behalf of the Council.
+During the reporting period the Council also provided written feedback to the Education and Training directorate on the draft Safe and Supportive Schools Policy and the Gifted and Talented Students Policy.
+The Council Chair attended the Board of Senior Secondary Studies Recognition of Excellence Ceremony to acknowledge the successes of ACT students graduating from public schools and the Council was represented at the Student Voice in Preventing Bullying Conference.

 Remuneration for the chairperson is determined by the ACT Remuneration Tribunal in accordance with section 10(1) of the Remuneration Tribunal Act 1995.
 The current determination took effect on 1 November 2013.
 The chairperson is the only member to receive remuneration.

 The Council has no funds for which it is responsible, and therefore does not receive or expend funds.